Email Deliverability Best Practices

 Sending at a consistent rate over time can reduce the impact that larger sends can have on your reputation.
 For example, if you are sending a single large newsletter once per month, think of ways to break that information up into smaller, more-targeted drip campaigns.

 Volume has two primary considerations: Overall volume and sender-specific volume.
 For example, Gmail will get a sense of a given sender’s volume over time and utilize this benchmark as the foundation for what their expected volume should be.
-If you are noticing a decline in your open rates, try reducing your sending volume to individual recipients.
+If you notice a decline in your open rates (or click rates if you disabled open tracking), try reducing your sending volume to individual recipients.

 Inbox providers use either the IP reputation or your domain reputation as the unique identifier for a sender.
 (Some inbox providers, like Gmail, track reputation with both.)